top of page

 The Letters to the Earth co-founders are Anna Hope, Jo McInnes, Kay Michael and Naomi Wirthner.
 We are theatre-makers and writers and we felt strongly that we wanted to find a way to facilitate a creative response to these times of emergency.

 In February 2019, in collaboration with Culture Declares Emergency, we invited the British public to put pen to paper and send us their writing.
 The invitation was open to interpretation and open to all.
-Within a month. over 1000 letters poured in from all over the world - from 4 year olds to great grandparents, artists, scientists, nurses.
+It could be a letter to or from the Earth.
+Within a month, over 1000 letters poured in from all over the world - from 4 year olds to great grandparents, artists, scientists, nurses.

 A new story began to emerge.